bintoro/overloading.py/README.md

 ## Usage

-Use the `overloaded` and `overloads` decorators to register multiple implementations of a function or a method.
-All variants must differ by their parameter type or count.
+Use the `overloaded` and `overloads` decorators to register multiple implementations of a function that differ by their parameter type or count.
 Argument types are specified as [annotations](https://www.python.org/dev/peps/pep-3107/).

 When the overloaded function is called, the module invokes the correct implementation by finding the best match to the supplied arguments.